 5. Gayusa

 For those who love green tea and coffee to start the day, this is a great alternative.
-The Guayusa tea-leaf, which have been well studied in recent years, is 100% pure and can improve energy levels.
+The Guayusa tea-leaf, which has been well-studied in recent years, is 100% pure and can improve energy levels.
 It is grown on sustainable family farms, found in the Amazon rainforest, also known as Ilex Guayusa.
-This herbal tea doesn’t have any bitter taste, but has a creamy texture with a gently sweet and fruity flavor.
+This herbal tea doesn’t have any bitter taste, it has a creamy texture with a gently sweet and fruity flavor.

 6. Ginseng

 Ginseng has a powerful compound that increases the body’s ability to fight stress.
-Pharmacological effects of ginseng have been demonstrated in so many areas such as: cancer, diabetes, cardiovascular diseases and assist our immune function.
+Pharmacological effects of ginseng have been demonstrated in so many areas such as cancer, diabetes, and cardiovascular diseases whilst assisting our immune system.
 It gives enough energy to help reduce fatigue and supports a healthy adrenal gland.

 Multiple studies have proven that ginseng when added to foods arouses body energy, in particular for cancer patients during their exhausting treatment.